Everything You Need to Know About Hammock Straps

 How to Find the Right Straps for Your Hammock

 That said, if you're investing in a new nylon hammock, quality straps are a must-have.
-The days of makeshift suspension systems are far over, and it's time to take a closer look at quality.
+Makeshift suspension systems are never a guarantee, and it's time to take a closer look at quality.
 You should also consider safety, least-damage eco-footprint, situational adjustability, wash ability, setup ease score and longevity.

 As you begin your research, it helps to know the key features to look for in your next pair of hammock straps.
 Let's take a look at the main ones to keep in mind.